dataesr/bso-publications/doc/bso.md

  - Firstly, we have considered the diversity of lexical forms of the same publisher, existing in developed form and in the form of acronyms, including or not its economic status (LLC, Ltd.,...);

- - Secondly, we have taken into account the capitalist evolution of the sector, which is marked by a growing concentration, with successive takeovers [@refLariviere_etal].
+ - Secondly, we have taken into account the capitalist evolution of the sector, which is marked by a growing concentration, with successive takeovers [@lariviere_oligopoly_2015].
 The latter do not necessarily make the old group names vanish, as they are often used as a brand name of the new entity(e.g. Palgrave being a brand of the Springer Nature group);

  - Thirdly, we have taken into account the possible distinction between publisher and dissemination platform, with many scholarly societies remaining the owner and publisher, but delegating the dissemination of their publications to a given publisher/disseminator though multi-year contracts.

 We historicized the last two groupings to account for the effective date of the link between these different entities.
-All coding is available in the open source code hosted at https://github.com/dataesr/bso-publications/tree/main/bso/server/main/publisher.
+All coding is available in the open source code hosted at [https://github.com/dataesr/bso-publications/tree/main/bso/server/main/publisher](https://github.com/dataesr/bso-publications/tree/main/bso/server/main/publisher).

 #### 2.1.5.2 Business models and open licenses

 As explained above, the 'oa_status' in Unpaywall data belittles the role of open repositories.
 It also invisibilize Diamond open access, indifferently mixing in the same 'Gold' category all publications in an open-access journal that is indexed by the DOAJ, whether Article Process Charges (APC) are part of the business model or not.
 That is why we introduce another level analysis, about the dissemination platform business model, with 3 categories :

  - **Diamond**: articles published in an open-access journal indexed by the DOAJ, and without APC (according to the DOAJ data).
-This category may be under-estimated as many journals have a no-APC model are not currently included in the DOAJ (@ref_OPERAS_Diamond)
+This category may be under-estimated as many journals have a no-APC model are not currently included in the DOAJ (@bosman_jeroen_oa_2021)

  - **(Full APC) Gold**: articles published in an open-access journal (using the field 'journal_is_oa' = True from Unpaywall) and with an estimated APC, as described above.